gnu-octave/pkg-control/README.md

   `pkg install control-x.y.z.tar.gz`

-### Create and install package archives
+### Creating and installing package archives

 You can also clone this repository (using the option `--recurse-submodules` since SLICOT is included as git submodule) and build the package archive file by yourself.
 For this, you can use the following commands:

 - `make dist`<br>
-  Create the package archive file in the directory `target` whic can be installed in Octave afterwards
+  Create the package archive file in the directory `target` which can be installed in Octave afterwards
 - `make install`<br>
   Install the package
 - `make help`<br>